dy1z/docs/content/docs/configuration/build-paths.md

 ### source

 Define the path to your [Templates](/docs/templates/).
-This is where Maizzle looks for templates to build, and it's also used by postcss-purgecss when scanning for selectors to preserve.
+This is where Maizzle looks for templates to compile.
+It's also used by `postcss-purgecss` when scanning for selectors to preserve.

 ```js
 templates: {